mehhdiii/Kalman-Filter-Algorithm/README.md

 # Kalman-Filter
 The repository implements Kalman Filter for state estimation problem.
 We assume Markov process in deriving the KF equations.
-The state vector X is  are as follows:
+The state vector X is as follows:

 | State | Description                 |
 | ----- | --------------------------- |